If you have received a notification from our office, please follow the instructions denoted in your letter closely in order to schedule a meeting.

 Any schools or companies to which you give permission to inquire about your records will be notified that you have a conduct record.
 Graduate schools may request records, as can government agencies as part of hiring practices.
 A student may submit a written request for record expungement at approximately two years from the date of the imposition of the sanction or upon graduation from the University, whichever comes first.

 As a part of this process, you must write a letter to the Student-Faculty Committee on Student Conduct (SFCC) or designee (e.g., a hearing officer), who will review your written request as it relates to your student conduct record.
 The Committee or designee will vote to determine whether to expunge your record earlier than the five-designated years.
 If they approve, your record will be purged immediately.
 If they deny your request, it will remain on record.
 If the latter is the case, you may submit a new request each quarter.
-These requests are reviewed by the Committee after scheduled hearings and you will receive a letter from the Office of Student Conduct noting the Committee's/designee's decision.
+You will receive a letter from the Office of Student Conduct noting the Committee's/designee's decision.

 The Office of Student Conduct maintains the confidentiality of student records in accordance with FERPA (Family Educational Rights and Privacy Act).
 In cases involving acts of violence, the complainant may be notified of the outcome of the judicial proceedings, when appropriate.
 Otherwise, no information will be released without the written consent of the student whose file is in question, or by a court order or subpoena.